DarwinJS/ChocoPackages/openssh/readme.md

 3. It can be used to install when target machine being built has no internet access.
 4. The scripts included can install Chocolatey in-line and then install this openssh all in one command line - see later in this document.
+5. It can be used to install SSH under docker.

 ## Installing on Nano Over the Wire w/out Chocolatey Nor .NET Core Installed (should work for Server 2016 as well)